 The Nile flooded every year

 The way this worked in antiquity was that every year it would rain so much in the highlands of Ethiopia that the Nile river would flood.
 Most of Egypt flooded every year in the late summer and fall (earlier in the south and later in the north).
+The floods usually started in Aswan, in the south, about the middle of July.
+By the end of August, the flooding reached the northern Nile and the Mediterranean Sea.
 The flood waters were full of good black dirt (silt), carried down the river from central Africa by the flood.
-The flood waters would eventually go back into the river (after a few weeks), leaving the silt on the fields.
+The flood waters also stranded lots of fish in shallow pools where they were easy to catch.
+By early October (in the south) and by late November (in the north), the flood waters would flow back into the river or evaporate, leaving the good new silt on the fields.
 This was a great natural fertilizer.

 As soon as you are too far from the Nile to get the water to the fields, it turns back into desert again (as you can see in the picture).
 In that desert, people made cemeteries for the dead.
 Right near the Nile was the land of the living, and further away, in the desert, was the land of the dead.
 So for the Egyptians, the land of the dead was close by: you could see it from your house.

 Did you find out what you wanted to know about Egyptian geography and the environment in ancient Egypt?
 Let us know in the comments!